 Bread that is mass-produced using large machines is referred to as Supermarket Bread.
 Artisan bread is usually made by hand using longer and more traditional processes.

-The main reason your bread isn’t crusty is due to moisture.
-This moisture comes from inside the bread.
+The main reason your bread isn’t crusty is moisture, which comes from inside the bread.
 When cooling, you must give your bread enough room to breathe.
 Keep your bread on a cooling rack with enough space under it.

-after my bread has cooled I give it 7- 10 minutes, placed directly on the center rack in a 350-degree oven.
+after my bread has cooled, I give it 7- 10 minutes and place it directly on the center rack in a 350-degree oven.
 This crisps the outside of the loaf nicely.

 Yes, you can, but not using this recipe.
 Bread flour has a higher protein count which means the ingredients would have to be adjusted to accommodate using bread flour.

-The finished bread is golden brown, crusty and delicious.
-And once you get the hang of it, the process will only take minutes.
+The finished bread is golden brown, crusty, and delicious.
+Once you get the hang of it, the process will only take minutes.

 I keep a ziplock few bags of flour and other ingredients measured out ahead of time.
 That makes it super easy to make the bread after dinner so it’s ready to bake in the afternoon.